Updated on November 27, 2023 by Julie McCool

 For a slower indoor shopping experience, we love a long stroll through IKEA followed by lunch in their low-cost restaurant.
 I can easily spend half a day at the Potomac Mills IKEA and I usually come away with a few fun trinkets.

 Extend your mall winter outings even more with a warm staycation.
-The luxurious Ritz Carlton Tysons Corner hotel and spa is attached to Tysons Galleria mall, so you won’t even have to step outside for dinner and some shopping.
+The luxurious Ritz Carlton Tysons Corner hotel and spa are attached to Tysons Galleria mall, so you won't even have to step outside for dinner and some shopping.

 Read our full review of Ritz Carlton Tysons Corner and plan your stay.

 Tysons Corner Center is another excellent option for a mall-connected staycation.
 Book a weekend at the Hyatt Regency Tysons Corner and enjoy shopping, movies, meals, and fun without ever venturing outdoors.